 The Procedural Statement is divided into the following sections:

 - Lost Cards

 The most common uses of gift cards are for study subject compensation, survey incentives, recognition, and honoraria.

 - Payment to study subjects

 In this case, organizational units must also comply with the requirements of the Procurement Service Center (PSC) Procedural Statement Study Subject Payments.
 This includes the requirement that study subject payments via gift card cannot exceed $100 per payment.
-Study subject payments of more than $100 – and study subject payments in any dollar amount made to non-U.S. residents (non-resident aliens) – may not be made through gift cards but must be issued via Study Subject Payment (SSP) forms.
+Study subject payments of more than $100 – and study subject payments in any dollar amount made to non-U.S. persons – may not be made through gift cards but must be issued via Study Subject Payment (SSP) forms.